kw-bucket/kotlin.spring-boot--common-libraries/common-mail/README.md

 # COMMON-MAILABLE

-This artifact is an extension library of [common](../common/) which provide email notification service
+This artifact is an extension library of [common-stater](../common-starter/) which provide email notification trait